News

 Well, that’s a lot of fun, isn’t it?

 So there’s a lot going on here.
-Bejeweled skulls, a slightly vodou-looking guy and three small Japanese women in fancy dresses, all backed by some big-ass metal.
+Bejeweled skulls, a slightly vodou-looking guy and three Japanese women in fancy dresses, all backed by some big-ass metal.

 MOAMETAL told Billboard that this was her favourite song, saying: “I was told that karate has a courtesy: ‘Start with a bow and end with a bow.’
 This is something important we value in our lives, because we never forget courtesy and a feeling of gratitude wherever we go.
 We would like to show those elements through this song.
 There's nothing to be afraid of, and we can go anywhere with the BABYMETAL team.
 With that strong feeling, I hope to keep singing this song.”